-Who wants to smoke one with one with the ole’ boy Rick James?
-Of course it seems as if Rick is talking about a special young lady but this song may be the all time favorite song of weed heads around the world.
+Who wants to smoke one with the ole’ boy Rick James?
+Of course, it seems as if Rick is talking about a special young lady but this song may be the all-time favorite song of weed heads around the world.
 “Mary Jane” is a song by American funk singer Rick James.
 It was released in 1978 as the second single from his debut album Come Get It!.
 The song peaked in the top five on the R&B charts in the United States in 1978.
 Also Bustin’ Out of L7 was a song about leaving Buffalo, New York for greener pastures.
-L7 was the box or the square and of course Bustin’ Out meant leaving it.
+L7 was the box or the square and of course, Bustin’ Out meant leaving it.

 Once again it’s R Kelly.
 I told you he may be the king of metaphors other than Stevie Wonder.
 This joint is obviously about achieving your dreams and soaring above your obstacles.
 “I Believe I Can Fly” is a 1996 song by R&B singer R. Kelly.

 The song was written, produced, and performed by Kelly and was featured on the soundtrack to the 1996 film Space Jam.
 It was originally released on November 26, 1996, but later appeared in Kelly’s 1998 album R. In early 1997, “I Believe I Can Fly” reached number one on the Billboard Hot 100.
 “I Believe I Can Fly” remains the biggest hit of R. Kelly’s career.